pollsmor/MKS65-Shell/README.md

 **Features attempted but couldn't implement**
 - Cannot string together input and output redirection due to method of parsing
+- The use of status macros (decided it was not critical enough of a feature to include to meet the deadline)

 **Other bugs**
 - When exiting from programs that continuously read from stdin (like tr) with Ctrl+C, you go right to Bash, not this shell.